Third-party blogging platforms and sites like Medium are EASY. So, so easy compared with building yourself a content platform.

 1. You can’t control its safety and longevity

 If you don’t host it, you can’t know your content is safe from sudden extinction.
-We place so much trust in content platforms but this type of business doesn’t live forever.
+We place so much trust in content websites, but this type of business doesn’t live forever.

 The vast majority of social media platforms have failed.
 Content platforms lose hype all the time.
 Even Google’s own Google+ is no longer viable.